inanosp/webapp-setup/README.md

 This will install Bower globally on your system.

+<li><h3>Installing Grunt CLI</h3></li>
+you'll want to install Grunt's command line interface (CLI) globally.
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

+<pre>npm install -g grunt-cli</pre>

+This will put the grunt command in your system path, allowing it to be run from any directory.

+<h3>Install dependencies/modules Using bower and npm</h3>
 Now that you have Bower installed, we can start looking at the commands that are used to manage packages.

-<h3>Install dependencies/modules Using bower and npm</h3>
+All dependencies/modules are predefined in <strong>Gruntfile.js</strong>.

 <pre>bower install && npm install</pre>